xARSENICx/jpc-ii-editorial/README.md

 ```
 Thus, Baldwin can only win if all elements occur less than $\left\lfloor\frac{N}{2}\right \rfloor$ times.

-Now, to generate a valid derangement we can take help of a result of our result above.
+Now, to generate a valid derangement we can take help of our result above.
 If we can have all the same coloured sheaths in a line, then we know that the colour appearing for the most number of times would also require most number of other remaining colours to fill their position.
 So, if we rotate this sorted sequence by an amount of $\left\lfloor\frac{N}{2}\right \rfloor$, then we can guarantee that no element of maximum occurence is in its original position.
 Thus as a result of the statement that we proved and this observation, we ensure that we get a valid derangement and none of the elements are in their original position.

 **Time Complexity:** $O(N\log{N})$
 </details>